nonnontrivial/ctts/README.md

 > note: at present only cells in north america are generated.

+- clone the repo
+- `cd` into it
+- run the following:

 ```shell
 # create the volume for weather data
 docker volume create --name open-meteo-data